audunhalland/audunhalland.github.io/content/blog/testability-reimagining-oop-design-patterns-in-rust.md

 Altough we can use traits to achieve IoC, it's very much opt-in.
 A standard method call in Rust is not dispatched.
 It's only dispatched if some kind of _generics_ are involved (a zero-cost abstraction), and when `dyn` is used (which is not completely zero cost).

+#### Testing philosophy in Rust
+I think that Rust codebases have traditionally leaned more upon integration testing than unit testing.
+The unit tests that I tend to see there, are usually tests for _utilities_.
+Unit-testing utilities is easy.

+Business logic seems to get less attention.
+I don't know the answer why, but it _might_ be because there aren't any established design patterns.

+#### Trying to port the OOP patterns directly

 First, we can imagine something like this: